Online therapy for performance anxiety

 Testing and examination anxiety

-You should consider treatment for your worry, anxiety or panic disorders when:
+You should consider treatment for your performance anxiety if you experience the following:

 You avoid speaking up in situations where it would benefit you to do so or engage in activities that may be rewarding (e.g., singing, acting and dancing) because of the fear of failure.

-You feel increasingly anxious about delivering presentations, speeches in public or engaging in sexual activities.
+You experience increasing anxiety about delivering presentations, speeches and other public speaking tasks or engaging in sexual activities.

 You notice that you are feeling down or judging yourself negatively in many performance-based situations.